 Plating over costume jewelry

 Gold plating can be done on most items, including costume jewelry, watches and sculptures.
 We strip off any old gold plating, polish and clean your items.
 Next, we remove any dents or scratches where ever possible, to give you the best results.
 Finally, we put on several layers of gold plating, with a curing time in between.
 This service can take up to three weeks.
-The cost begins at $135 for small items like rings and small pendants.
-Items like earrings, large pendants and bracelets are usually between $160 - $240, depending upon the intricacy and condition of the piece.
+The cost begins at $145 for small items like rings and small pendants.
+Items like earrings, large pendants and bracelets are usually between $170 - $225, depending upon the intricacy, size and condition of the piece.

-Rhodium plating is a plating that is put on virtually all white gold jewelry.
-It is often referred to as dipping because a part of the process includes dipping your jewelry into rhodium.
+Virtually all white gold jewelry is rhodium plated.
+It is often referred to as dipping because a part of the process includes dipping your jewelry into a bath of rhodium.
 Rhodium, a platinum metal, wears off with time, especially on the backside of rings and on the tops of the prongs.
 If your jewelry is no longer bright white, bring it to Fox Fine Jewelry.
 We’ll rhodium plate it and have it sparkling white again!
 Rhodium plating is $72 for most women's rings.
 This includes cleaning, polishing and plating.

 Ring before rhodium plating (left) and after rhodium plating (right).

 How much it costs to plate your jewelry depends on the type of metal your item is, and how big it is.